react-dnd/react-dnd/packages/documentation/markdown/docs/00 Quick Start/Tutorial.md

 In the future, you might want to explore alternative third-party backends, such as the [touch backend](https://github.com/yahoo/react-dnd-touch-backend), but this is out of scope of this tutorial.

+## Setting up the Drag and Drop Context

 The first thing we need to set up in our app is the [`DragDropContextProvider`](/docs/api/drag-drop-context-provider).
+This should be mounted near the top of our application.
-We need it to specify that we're going to use the [`HTML5` backend](/docs/backends/html5) in our app.
+We need this to specify that we're going to use the [HTML5Backend](/docs/backends/html5).

 ```jsx
 import React from 'react'